Qadratic/web-crawler-C/README.md

 This web crawler is coded in C language.
 It uses Wget linux command to download web pages.

-*frequent segmentation faults and stack smashing are to be fixed.*

 ## Compilation

 Wget command is required.